nick02090/Krumpirko/README.md

 A simple 3D game made in Unity in which the main goal is to avoid enemies as long as possible.

-*Add screenshots and further explanation of the game as it develops*

 ## How to edit

 Firstly install Unity3D (as well as Unity Hub, which you actually have to download first and from there you can choose which version of Unity you want).
 This project is developed under latest stable version of Unity at the time of the development (Unity 19.4.14f1 LTS).